 Interval Shoot Func.

-For details on interval shooting, refer to the following URL:
+For details on time-lapse movies, refer to the support page for Imaging Edge Desktop.

-MENU → (Camera Settings1) → [Interval Shoot Func.] → Select the item you want to set and the desired setting.
+MENU → (Shooting) → [Drive Mode] → [Interval Shoot Func.] → Select an item to set, and then select the desired setting.

 Press the shutter button.